Edward Aveling: Later life, death and legacy

-Eleanor left a short note for Aveling:

-"Dear, it will soon be all over now.
-My last word to you is the same I've said during these long, sad years — love."

-Aveling died some four months later on 2 August 1898, in Battersea of kidney disease, an outcome that Eleanor had already feared.
+Eleanor left a short note for Aveling: "Dear, it will soon be all over now.
+My last word to you is the same I've said during these long, sad years—love."
+Aveling died some four months later on Tuesday 2 August 1898, at 2, Stafford Mansions, Albert Bridge Road, S.W.
+London Battersea of kidney disease, an outcome that Eleanor had already feared.
 He was 48.
 His body was cremated at Woking Crematorium, Surrey, three days later.
 A report in The Observer said that there were about half-a-dozen immediate relatives present at the funeral.
 It remarked on the fact that there was not much fanfare "Strange to say, however, although Dr. Aveling was considered to be one of the most prominent leaders of the Socialist movement in England, he having been closely identified with it since its inauguration, no representatives of this society were present at the last obsequies.
 The Doctor was also a leading figure in the movement on the Continent.
 The coffin, which was of deal, covered with light blue cloth, bore no inscription.
 On it were placed six floral emblems, trimmed with mauve ribbon."

-One of the first obituaries written had him simply as "Dr. Edward Aveling, Social Democrat, botanist, and playwright."
+One of the first obituaries written had him simply as "Dr. Edward Aveling, Social Democrat, botanist, and playwright." a further short obituary in the Popular Science Monthly for November 1898 has the following: "Dr. E. B. Aveling, late assistant in physiology at Cambridge and professor of chemistry and physiology at New College, a writer upon scientific topics, in London, August 4th, aged forty-seven years".

 Legacy

-Aveling was disliked by many of his contemporaries for his alleged tendency to borrow money from everyone.
-Also Eleanor was prone to criticism, George Standring's pet name for Eleanor was "Lady Macbeth Aveling".
-Yvonne Kapp wrote in 1976: